MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/Microsoft.PowerShell.Crescendo/Microsoft.PowerShell.Crescendo.md

 Creates a PowerShell object representing a Crescendo Usage definition.

 ### [Test-IsCrescendoCommand](Test-IsCrescendoCommand.md)
-Tests a cmdlet to see if it was created by Crescendo.
+Tests whether a cmdlet was created by Crescendo.